 - 1 slice of lemon

-- In a small saucepan over, combine the honey and water.
+- In a small saucepan over medium heat, combine the honey and water.
 Stir to dissolve the honey.

 - Place the rosemary sprigs into the honey water.

-- Turn the stove on high and heat until the liquid comes to a boil.
+- Turn the stove on high until the liquid comes to a boil.

 - Remove from heat, and set aside to cool for 20 minutes.